 Soh Vil planned to avoid the infamous setting sun, which tends to heat up homes quickly but didn’t think of how this would affect the natural light in her home.
 While most will view lighting and ventilation as secondary issues to consider, we think they have become increasingly important in our current climate.

-COVID-19 doesn’t seem like it’s going anywhere which means we’ll probably be spending a lot of time at home.
 Learn how to pick a home with good lighting and ventilation to maximise your comfort levels.